PRESIDENT AND CHIEF EXECUTIVE OFFICER

 Karyne’s previous Capitol Hill experience includes Legislative Aide to Congressman Andrew Young.
 During his tenure as U.S. Ambassador to the United Nations, she became his Public Affairs Officer and White House Liaison.
 A native of San Antonio, she returned to Texas and began her own political career and became active on numerous boards, commissions and civic projects involved in issues on education, civil rights, environmental and economic development.

 Karyne served for eight years in the Texas Legislature representing District 120 in San Antonio.
 During her tenure, she served on the Appropriations, State-Federal Relations, Corrections and Urban Affairs committees.
 She also served as Vice Chair of the House Democratic Caucus and was a member of the Black and Mexican American Legislative Caucuses.
 Prior to her election to the Texas House of Representatives, she was elected twice to the school board of the East Central Independent School District.

-NCBA is one of the largest minority focused organizations in the country and is recognized as the national leader in senior housing, employment, health and advocacy on behalf of minority older adults.
+NCBA is the largest minority focused organization in the country and is recognized as the national leader in senior housing, employment, health and advocacy on behalf of minority seniors.